 - Otherwise, it is a tolerable session

-By default, app launch, all app traces, network URL patterns, and UI traces are marked as key metrics and included in your app apdex.
-You can exclude any of them from the list or details page as highlighted in the screenshots below.
+Note that by default, app launch, all app traces, network URL patterns, and UI traces are marked as key metrics and included in your app apdex.
+You can exclude any of them from the list or details page, as highlighted in the screenshots below.

 Updating your key metrics doesn't affect the already calculated app apdex and will be applied moving forward.